bboymega/Termux_url_opener_all_in_one_downloader/README.md

 # Changelog
 ```
-Updated on Jul 8 2020: Added support for sharing to WeTransfer
 Updated on Jun 18 2020: Change YouTube to mp3 audio quality to best available.
 Updated on Jun 13 2020: Change spotdl Output format from flac to mp3.
 Updated on Jun 12 2020: Added Spotify Support and youtube-dl Audio Conversion.